 Institutional design and agriculture sessions with Commonland

-CATPC and IHA have organized various in-depth sessions with Commonland in Amsterdam and on the former plantation in Lusanga in order to develop new strategies to restore the local land.
-The next institutional design and agriculture workshops in Lusanga will take place from 11 to 20 February 2019.
+CATPC and Human Activities have organized various in-depth sessions with Commonland in Amsterdam and on the former plantation in Lusanga in order to develop new strategies to restore the local land.
+The next institutional design and agriculture workshops in Lusanga will took place in February 2019.

-New sculpture workshops with CATPC will start on 21 January, and run until 9 February 2019.
-The workshops will be led by Eléonore Hellio.
+New sculpture workshops with CATPC started in September 2019.
+The workshops were led by Ibrahim Mahama and Eléonore Hellio.